malicialab/avclass/README.md

 4. *Does not require executables.* AV labels can be obtained from online services like VirusTotal using a sample's hash, even when the executable is not available.

-5. *Quantified accuracy.* We have evaluated AVClass and AVClass2 on millions of samples and publicly available malware datasets with ground truth.
+5. *Quantified accuracy.* We have evaluated AVClass 2.x on millions of samples and publicly available malware datasets with ground truth.
 Evaluation details are in the RAID 2016 and ACSAC 2020 papers.